esophagus-now/luavpi/README.md

 All functionality is made available in the global `vpi` table.
 VPI handle objects in Lua have a metatable with a `__tostring` pretty-printer.
 The `h:get_value(type)` shorthand shown in the quickstart is possible because the `__index` field of the VPI handle metatable points to the `vpi` table.

 Most VPI constants are available in the `vpi` table.
 If the constant was called `vpiXyzAbc` in C code, then it should be available in Lua with `vpi.XyzAbc`.
+The exception is the callback reasons; something called `cbXyzAbc` will be availabled as `vpi.cbXyzAbc` in Lua.

 Likewise, a subset of the available VPI functions (listed below) can also be found in this table; if the function is called `vpi_xyz_abc` in C then it would be available in Lua as `vpi.xyz_abc`.
 Keep in mind that I always place the vpiHandle argument as the first argument, even when this contradicts the VPI spec.